-CSSGJ is excited about the prospects of reaching a larger audience by moving the bulk of its events online and being able to invite speakers from all around the world, without the financial constraints of having to pay for transport costs and hotels.
+The CSSGJ is excited about the prospects of reaching a larger audience by exploiting the opportunities offered by the internet and being able to invite speakers from all around the world, without the financial constraints of having to pay for transport costs and hotels.

-We will hold regular online events available to all, including speakers from various countries and continents – all focused on promoting social and global justice through education.
+We will hold regular online events available to all, including speakers from various countries and continents – all focused on promoting social and global justice and peace through education.

-Consonant with its commitment to social justice, CSSGJ ensures a great variety of speakers from different ethnic and gender backgrounds.
+Consonant with its commitment to social justice, CSSGJ ensures a great variety of speakers from different ethnic and gender backgrounds, as well as countries.

-CSSGJ is already holding its Seminar Series online throughout the year.
-A series of Marx’s Capital lectures given by Andy Higginbottom will soon start, accompanied by a CSSGJ reading group.
-Finally, a podcast is in the planning stages.
-We are hoping to develop a space where those interested in progressive education and matters of social and global justice can congregate online and overcome the barriers of physical distance between us.
+We hope to develop a space where those interested in progressive education and matters of social and global justice and peace can congregate online and overcome the barriers of physical distance between us.

 Andreas Bieler is Professor of Political Economy in the School of Politics and International Relations at Nottingham University.
 His general expertise is in the area of International Relations/International Political Economy theories and the analysis of European integration as well as resistance to neo-liberal globalisation with a particular emphasis on the possible role of trade unions.
 He can be emailed at CSSGJ@protonmail.com

 Tony Burns is a Professor in the School of Politics and International Relations at the University of Nottingham.
 He has a First Class BA (Hons) Degree in Philosophy and Politics from the University of Sheffield, a PGCE with Distinction from the University of Huddersfield, and a PhD from Nottingham Trent University.
 He can be emailed at CSSGJ@protonmail.com